hashgraph/solo/docs/design/architecture/system/data_layer_architecture.md

 * Remote Configuration File (Deployment Specific)

 The configuration values must be addressable using a hierarchical key syntax.
-Solo follows the Eclipse MicroProfile Config Specification for the key syntax.
+Solo follows the Eclipse MicroProfile Config Specification for the key syntax and other recommendations.

 All implementations should adhere to the following requirements: